d20-Luna/Iron-Gods/Technology Guide/Armor/README.md

 **Level** 5 (Standard), 11 (Advanced); **Price** 175 gp (Standard), 1,200 gp (Advanced); **Bulk** L

-**Armor Type** Light, Medium, Heavy; **Traits** [Tech^](/Traits/README.md#tech)
+**Armor Type** Light, Medium, Heavy, Shield; **Traits** [Tech^](/Traits/README.md#tech)

 **Capacity** 10 charges (Standard), 20 charges (Advanced); **Usage** 1; **Reload** 1

-Tensile Reinforcements are armor upgrades that fortify the armor from harm.
-Tensile reinforcements increase the upgraded armor's AC bonus by 1, as a [+1 potency](https://2e.aonprd.com/Equipment.aspx?ID=278) rune and increase the upgraded armor's hardness by 5.
-Advanced tensile reinforcements increase the upgraded armor's AC bonus by 2, as a [+2 potency](https://2e.aonprd.com/Equipment.aspx?ID=278) rune and increase the upgraded armor's hardness by 10.
-Tensile reinforcements consume a charge when the wearer is targeted by a Strike or effect that targets the wearer's Armor Class.
+Tensile Reinforcements are armor upgrades that fortify the armor or shield from harm.
+Tensile reinforcements increase the upgraded armor or shield's AC bonus by 1, as a [+1 potency](https://2e.aonprd.com/Equipment.aspx?ID=278) rune and increase the upgraded armor or shield's hardness by 5.
+Advanced tensile reinforcements increase the upgraded armor or shield's AC bonus by 2, as a [+2 potency](https://2e.aonprd.com/Equipment.aspx?ID=278) rune and increase the upgraded armor or shield's hardness by 10.
+Tensile reinforcements consume a charge when the wearer is targeted by a Strike or effect that targets the wearer's Armor Class (charges are consumed from an upgraded shield only if the shield is raised).